metagenlab/zDB/README.md

 ## Installation

-[Nextflow](https://www.nextflow.io/) and [singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) will need to be installed before running zDB (and of course, git).
-Once both tools have been installed, checkout zDB with the following command:
+zDB can be installed from conda with the following command
 ```
-git clone https@github.com:metagenlab/annotation_pipeline_nextflow.git
+conda install zDB -c bioconda
 ```

 ## Config file